Have you noticed that certain brands seem to have just popped up out of nowhere and become overnight successes?

-As it turns out, no is the answer to both of those questions -- all we really need is a bit of creativity!
+As it turns out, the answer to both of those questions is, "No." All we really need is a bit of creativity.

-In the SlideShare below, we take a look at some "overnight" success stories and see what they did to scale their growth in such a short amount of time, and what we can learn from them.
+The SlideShare below takes a look at some "overnight" success stories, to see what some brands did to scale their growth in such a short amount of time -- as well as what we can learn from them.

-(A Japanese company that ensures it provides casual clothes for all kinds of people.)
+Uniqlo is a Japanese company that ensures it provides casual clothes for all kinds of people.

 Idea: Partner with Other Brands

-Uniqlo sponsor free admission to the Museum of Modern Art every Friday from 4pm - 8pm.
-This gets their name in front of a brand new audience that they may never have reached before, and generates positive word of mouth from people who get to enjoy the museum compliments of the clothing company.
+Uniqlo sponsors free admission to New York's Museum of Modern Art every Friday from 4 PM - 8 PM.
+That gets its name in front of a brand new audience that it may never otherwise have reached before, and generates positive word of mouth from people who get to enjoy the museum compliments of the clothing company.

-Partnering with another brand will help you inherit their image and reputation, as well as creating brand evangelists outside of your customer base.
+Partnering with another brand will help you inherit its image and reputation, as well as creating brand evangelists outside of your customer base.

-(A free service that lets you bring your photos, docs, and videos anywhere and share them easily with others.)
+Dropbox is a free service that lets you bring your photos, docs, and videos anywhere and share them easily with others.

 Idea: Refer a Friend

 Dropbox made it really easy for users to refer Dropbox to their friends by having sharing options for email, social, as well as a link to share via any other method the user preferred.
 Users did this to get more space, which Dropbox offered for every referred sign up.
-This helped Dropbox increase their signups by 60%.
-(Source: Dropbox)
+This helped Dropbox increase its signups by 60%.

 Consider how your product can help promote itself.
 The Dropbox product created a heap of referral signups because people wanted to get more space.
 What would your users want in return for referrals?